Antony Szeto

 Antony Szeto (司徒永華), (born 9 December 1964) is a film director and martial artist.

 Early life and education

 Szeto was born in Sydney, Australia.
-He studied martial arts at Beijing Sport University.
+He studied martial arts at Beijing Sport University and ended up representing Australia at the International Invitational Wushu Championships in Hangzhou in 1988.
 Upon graduation, he returned to Australia and double-majored in film and finance at Bond University, going to the United Kingdom for his master's degree.
 His family started in ship repairing, which later developed into high-speed ship construction.
 It was founded by his father, Szeto Fai, a merchant politician and People's Congress of China member.

 Career

 Szeto directed Hong Kong's first CGI animated feature film, DragonBlade (2005).
 Voiced by Daniel Wu, Karen Mok, Stephen Fung and Sandra Ng, DragonBlade earned a Golden Horse Awards nomination and won an award from the Australian Directors Guild.
 Szeto also directed a family action film produced by Jackie Chan, Jackie Chan Presents: Wushu (2008) starring Sammo Hung and Max Zhang.
 In 2011 Szeto was hired by the Hollywood producer Roger Corman to direct two films, Palace of the Damned (2013) and Fist of the Dragon (2014).
 Szeto was also stunt coordinator for The Meg.